zeeshansayyed/multiparser/README.md

     python -m supar.cmds.multi_parser train -b -d 0 -c config.ini -p path/to/experiment/directory --train path/to/treebank1/trainfile path/to/treebank2/trainfile --dev path/to/treebank1/devfile path/to/treebank2/devfile --test path/to/treebank1/testfile path/to/treebank2/testfile --task-names task1name task2name --share-mlp

-#### Trainig with a joint loss
+#### Training with a joint loss

 The default behavior of the parser is to train using alternating batch loss.
 There is the possibility of training with the parser with a join loss using --joint-loss.

     python -m supar.cmds.multi_parser train -b -d 0 -c config.ini -p path/to/experiment/directory --train path/to/treebank1/trainfile path/to/treebank2/trainfile --dev path/to/treebank1/devfile path/to/treebank2/devfile --test path/to/treebank1/testfile path/to/treebank2/testfile --task-names task1name task2name --joint-loss

-Note: To use a joint loss, the treebanks must be parallel treebanks (e.g. UD and SUD version of a treebank).
+Note: to use a joint loss, the treebanks must be parallel treebanks (e.g. UD and SUD version of a treebank).

 #### Training with loss weights

-To assign specific loss weights to an individual task, use the --loss-weights argument and then specicfy the weight for each tasks in the order that the tasks are provided:
+To assign specific loss weights to an individual task, use the --loss-weights argument and then specicfy the weight for each task in the order that the tasks are provided:

     python -m supar.cmds.multi_parser train -b -d 0 -c config.ini -p path/to/experiment/directory --train path/to/treebank1/trainfile path/to/treebank2/trainfile --dev path/to/treebank1/devfile path/to/treebank2/devfile --test path/to/treebank1/testfile path/to/treebank2/testfile --task-names task1name task2name --loss-weights 0.95 0.05

-Note: that the default behavior is to assign 1.0 to all tasks and is currently availble only for alternating batch losss.
+Note: the default behavior is to assign 1.0 to all tasks and is currently availble only for alternating batch losss.

 ## Cite